isVoid/blog/_posts/2019-02-15-FirstImpressionAlita.md

 </p>

-Even knowing the back story before I entered the cinema, I was expecting to see a film that's disappointing yet packed with action that busy one's eyeball.
-Well, I was wrong.
-My fixed sterotype on big budget Hollywood films tells me it will be nothing better than the adaptation from Masamune's Ghost in the Shell Manga series to the Rubert Sander's film.
+Even knowing the back story before I entered the cinema, I was expecting to see a film that's disappointing yet packed with action that keep one's eyeball busy.
+My fixed sterotype on big budget Hollywood films informs me it will be nothing better than the adaptation from Masamune's Ghost in the Shell Manga series to the Rubert Sander's film.
 Political elements demanded for a Americanized storytelling method that attracts to the "Joe Sixpacks" or "Soccer Moms", the widest population that guarentees a maximized return.
 150 million is a too big gamble to take.

-Well, I was dead wrong.
+It turns out I was only half right about the action part.
 Apparently I do not know well enough about James Cameron and was amazed by his ability to persist the best possible of the essence of the Japanese storytelling technique.
 Even under the presumption that I have not seen the original manga before, there are apparent elements that brings the